Labeling Neural Representations with Inverse Recognition: Appendix

 We aimed to create a model for classifying Caltech classes by selecting suitable latent representations from the feature extractor layers of ImageNet models, and directly linking them to Caltech class logits.
 For each model, we chose a representation with the highest AUC similarity to the ImageNet concept closest to the Caltech concepts.
 This resulted in a subset of 46 neurons per model, each neuron having the highest AUC for an ImageNet concept similar to a Caltech concept.
 These neurons were normalized by the ImageNet validation dataset's mean and standard deviation, and a Sigmoid activation function was applied to constrain outputs between 0 and 1.
 Neuron selection was solely based on ImageNet explanations, with no Caltech101 data utilized.

-We also postulated that individual signals from feature extractor layers could be further enhanced by executing a continuous \textsc{AND} operation alternative with other neurons that share a high AUC towards the concept.
-To this end, we assessed various fuzzy logic norms (refer to Appendix) and found that the Gödel norm \cite{van2022analyzing} aligns most consistently with the AUC similarity measure.
-For the two functions $f,g : \mathbb{D} \longrightarrow [0,1],$ the Gödel AND (T-norm) operator is defined as $\min(f, g)$ and the OR (T-conorm) is defined as $\max(f, g).$ Negation is performed by the $1-f$ operation.
+We also hypothesized that individual signals from feature extractor layers could be further enhanced by executing a continuous \textsc{AND} operation with other neurons that share a high AUC towards the concept.
 Table \ref{tab:fuzzy_operators} presents the results of this procedure in terms of the accuracy achieved on the target dataset.
-For this task, the random accuracy stands at approximately 2\%, while the conventional fine-tuning approach—which freezes the feature extractor layer and trains a linear classification layer atop the feature extractors—achieves an accuracy of up to 98.29\%.
-Remarkably, by simply linking the most suitable representations from the latent layer to the output class logit using our approach, we were able to attain a substantial non-random accuracy, peaking at 69.50\% in the case of DenseNet161.
-Furthermore, utilizing additional $L$ representations and combining them using the \textsc{AND} fuzzy operator generally improved the results, with the only exception being the AlexNet model where this strategy slightly reduced the accuracy.
+For this task, the random accuracy stands at approximately 2\%, while the conventional fine-tuning approach—which freezes the feature extractor layer and trains a linear classification layer atop the feature extractors—achieves an accuracy of up to 98.29\% (last row of the table).
+Remarkably, by simply linking the representation with the highest AUC towards the ImageNet concept from the latent layer to the CalTech101 output class logit using our approach ($L = 1$), we were able to attain a substantial non-random accuracy, peaking at 69.50\% in the case of DenseNet161.
+Furthermore, by selecting top $L$ neurons that have the highest AUC towards ImageNet concepts and employing Gödel \textsc{AND} operator between representations, we observed that this typically improved the results, with the only exception being the AlexNet model where this strategy slightly reduced the accuracy.